-- 3.4 It is required by the Localism Act that Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan.
+- 3.4 It is required by the localism act that neighbourhood plans must be in general conformity with the strategic policies of the local plan.
 The development plan for Lichfield District currently comprises of the adopted Local Plan Strategy and Local Plan Allocations documents.
-Therefore, the Neighbourhood Plan must be in general conformity with these policies.
-The Local Plan Strategy and Local Plan Allocation documents were subject to full Sustainability Appraisal which included a SEA assessment.
+Therefore, the Neighbourhood Plan must be in general conformity with both.
+Both the Local Plan Strategy and Local Plan Allocation documents were subject to full Sustainability Appraisal which included a SEA assessment.
 This ensured that there were no likely significant effects which would be produced from the implementation of the Local Plan and if so, ensured mitigation measures were in place. - 3.5 Guidance upon SEA's written by the Department of the Environment produces a diagram to the process for screening a planning document to ascertain whether a full SEA is required, see figure 1.

-Figure 1.
-Application of the SEA Directive to plans and programmes (PPs)
+Figure 1: Application of the SEA Directive to plans and programmes (PPs)